Nicolas Irénée Ruinart

-Nicolas Irénée Ruinart (4 April 1697 – 21 April 1769) was a French draper and entrepreneur from Reims, best known as the founder (1729) of Ruinart (Champagne), widely regarded as the first Champagne house organized specifically for the production and trade of champagne.
+Nicolas Irénée Ruinart (4 April 1697 – 21 April 1769) was a French draper and entrepreneur from Reims, best known as the founder—in 1729—of Ruinart, widely regarded as the first "house" organized specifically for the production and trade of champagne.

 Early life and family

 Ruinart was baptized on 4 April 1697 at the Église Saint-Michel in Reims (Saint-Michel parish).

 He was the son of Nicolas Ruinart (1652–1734), a cloth merchant and judge consul of Reims, and Barbe Misson (1660–1714).

 He married Marie Saubinet (Saint-Symphorien parish, Reims).
 Among their children was Claude Ruinart de Brimont (1731–1798), who became avocat, échevin (alderman) of Reims, and administrator of the Hôtel-Dieu.

 Ruinart was the nephew of the Benedictine scholar Dom Thierry Ruinart (1657–1709), whose erudition and early familiarity with sparkling wines influenced Nicolas’s later enterprise.

 Career

 Founding of Maison Ruinart

 On 1 September 1729, Ruinart entered in his account book the founding charter of Maison Ruinart in Reims, establishing what is recognized as the first Champagne house devoted to sparkling wine.

 This development followed a key royal decree — the "Arrêt du Conseil d’État" of 25 May 1728 — which authorized the transport of Champagne wines in baskets of bottles, facilitating large-scale distribution through Norman ports such as Rouen.

 In its early years, Ruinart gave bottles of “vin de Champagne” as gifts to clients of his family’s cloth business.
 Growing demand soon led him to abandon textiles entirely and focus on wine by about 1735.